mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

 The build assembles `hires.s` and `ie/ie_hires_platform.s`, then links them into `ab3d2_ie68.ie68`.
 The generated map is written under `_build/`; diagnostic symbols are generated as `diag_symbols.lua` and copied to `ie/diag_symbols.lua`.
+The IE menu art is converted into CLUT8 build artifacts under `_build/ie_menu/`.
 Those generated files are ignored by git.

 - `ie_hires_platform.s`: IE platform implementation linked beside `hires.s`.